alphagov/govuk-developer-docs/source/manual/data-gov-uk-operations.html.md

 > If you don't have an account or if your account isn't recognised ask on #govuk-2ndline for an account.
 >
 > **Forgot your password?**
-> If you forgot your password, visit [https://login.cloud.service.gov.uk/forgot_password](https://login.cloud.service.gov.uk/forgot_password)
+> If you forgot your password, read the [PaaS documentation on forgotten passwords](https://docs.cloud.service.gov.uk/troubleshooting.html#forgotten-passwords)
 >
 > For more details, see the [PaaS documentation on signing in](https://docs.cloud.service.gov.uk/get_started.html#sign-in-to-cloud-foundry).